dasupradyumna/launch.nvim/README.md

 5. **display** `'float' | 'tab'`
     Specifies whether the task instance should be rendered in a floating window or plugin-managed tabpage by default when launched
+    If not specified, the value provided in the **setup()** configuration is taken by default

 6. **options** `TaskOptions`
     Additional options to customize the environment in which the task is run
+    If not specified, the value provided in the **setup()** configuration is taken by default

     1. **TaskOptions.cwd** `string`
         Path (*absolute or relative*) to the custom directory to be set as the current working